google/trimmed_match/README.md

   * (TBD) Colab demos for trimmed match design and post analysis, separately.

 ## Installation
-Our current version has been tested with python3 under Linux.
+Our current version has been tested with python 3.7 in Linux.
+The code may be incompatible with Python 3.5 or lower versions.

 ### Prerequisites
   * The build tool `bazel`: see the instruction at https://github.com/bazelbuild/bazel.